amplitude/Amplitude-iOS/README.md

 If you wish to disable location tracking done by the app, you can call `[[Amplitude instance] disableLocationListening]` at any point.
 If you want location tracking disabled on startup of the app, call disableLocationListening before you call `initializeApiKey:`.
 You can always reenable location tracking through Amplitude with `[[Amplitude instance] enableLocationListening]`.

 ### Custom Device IDs ###
-Device IDs are randomly generated.
-You can, however, choose to instead use the identifierForVendor (if available) by calling `[[Amplitude instance] useAdvertisingIdForDeviceId]` before initializing with your API key.
+Device IDs are set to the Identifier for Vendor (IDFV) if available, otherwise they are randomly generated.
+You can, however, choose to instead use the Advertising Identifier (IDFA) if available by calling `[[Amplitude instance] useAdvertisingIdForDeviceId]` before initializing with your API key.
 You can also retrieve the Device ID that Amplitude uses with `[[Amplitude instance] getDeviceId]`.

 If you have your own system for tracking device IDs and would like to set a custom device ID, you can do so with `[[Amplitude instance] setDeviceId:@"CUSTOM_DEVICE_ID"];` **Note: this is not recommended unless you really know what you are doing.** Make sure the device ID you set is sufficiently unique (we recommend something like a UUID - see `[AMPUtils generateUUID]` for an example on how to generate) to prevent conflicts with other devices in our system.